Transitioning Furniture & Decor from a Temporary Apartment to a Permanent Home

 Plan ahead so you are only collecting versatile furniture with a long lifespan.
 Before you buy, think about whether the piece will satisfy your long-term needs.
 Can it be repurposed into something else?
 Can it easily be painted, refinished, recovered or rearranged to fit a new space?
 Does its size expand or contract?

 Daybeds are a perfect example.
 Choose a firm mattress, line it with large throw pillows, and use it as a sofa during your apartment years.
 Add a skirt and the underside offers plentiful storage for a smaller space.
 If you don't need the storage, let the legs show and open up your cozy living room to make it appear larger.
-When you move into your house, move it to a bedroom or office for guests.

 Dining room tables with additional leaves are an excellent choice as they will grow with you.
 Use the smallest possible size in your apartment as a dining table, side table or desk.
 For now, store the leaves.
 When you move, put the leaves in place and you're ready to entertain guests or for an expanding family.